EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 **/eml:eml/\[entityType\]/physical/distribution/access**

 &lt;**access**&gt; contains a list of rules defining permissions for this file and its data entity.
 Values must be applicable by the system where data is stored.
-Metacat access control format conforms to the LDAP “distinguishedName (dn)” for an individual, as in “uid=FLS,o=LTER,dc=ecoinformatics,dc=org”.
+Metacat access control format conforms to the LDAP "distinguishedName (dn)" for an individual, as in "uid=FLS,o=LTER,dc=ecoinformatics,dc=org".

 As of EML 2.1.0, &lt;**access**&gt; trees are allowed at two places: as the first child of the &lt;**eml:eml**&gt; root element (a sibling to &lt;**dataset**&gt;) for controlling access to the entire document, and in a **physical/distribution** tree for controlling access to the resource URL.
 Access elements for documents contributed to the KNB Metacat should be formed according to Example below.
 With the exception of certain sensitive information, metadata should be publicly accessible.
 The &lt;**access**&gt; element is optional, and if omitted, presumably only the dataset submitter will be allowed access.